 However, we’re not advising you to rely on DMPs or other technologies to make sense of your audience.
 In fact, you can do a basic audience segmentation with the help of Google Analytics.

-What can you do with the audience data?
+What can you do with the audience’s data?

-You can demand higher prices for your inventory as you’re showing the advertisers who your audience are and what they do.
+- You can demand higher prices for your inventory as you’re showing the advertisers who your audience is and what they do.

 4. Embrace Viewability